UniMath/agda-unimath/src/foundation/disjunction.lagda.md

   where

   is-decidable-disjunction :
-    is-decidable A → is-decidable B → is-decidable (disjunction-Type A B) is-decidable-disjunction is-decidable-A is-decidable-B =
+    is-decidable A → is-decidable B → is-decidable (disjunction-type A B) is-decidable-disjunction is-decidable-A is-decidable-B =
     is-decidable-trunc-Prop-is-merely-decidable
       ( A + B)